-Add a tablespoon of flour to the dried currents and mix until evenly coated.
+Add a tablespoon of flour to the dried currants and mix until evenly coated.

-Side Note: This step helps ensure the currents won't sink to the bottom of the loaf while baking.
+Side Note: This step helps ensure the currants won't sink to the bottom of the loaf while baking.

-Fold the dried currents into the dough until evenly combined.
+Fold the dried currants into the dough until evenly combined.

 Dump the dough out onto a floured board and knead it a few times into a round loaf.